 In the second category, the SCC relied on the recovery decision in Winnipeg Condominium v.
 Bird Construction.
 The case established a rule that protects one’s right to be free of a negligently caused real and substantial danger from the provision of shoddy consumer goods.
 This right does not exist with respect to most consumer products, as the danger can be removed by the disposal of the item.
 Where goods were defective and dangerous but the danger could be averted by disposal, then the disposal is the route to take.
 In such cases, the cost of disposal would be the extent of the damages.

 Here, the goods were such that they could not be repaired.
 The only option was disposal of the recalled products.
 This rules out recovery by the plaintiff for their substantial claims of loss of business and goodwill.

 The appellant plaintiff had failed to prove sufficient proximity with MLF to establish either a novel duty of care or to fit their facts within the Winnipeg Condominium decision, in order to establish a correlative right to a duty of care.
 The appeal was dismissed by the majority of the Court.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including dealing with claims of oppression.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including dealing with claims of oppression.
 Our lawyers also act as defence counsel in class actions claims and have a special interest in helping small to mid-sized companies.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.